 Signs of Economic Weakness in China Indicates Coming Crisis

 The increasingly bleak economic prospects in China are not a surprise to China watchers.
 And shifting demographics will make things even worse with fewer workers and consumers to support an aging populace.
 On 16 August 2022, Premier Li Keqiang chaired a State Council executive meeting where the bleak economy is top of the agenda.
 Li considers new risks the catastrophic flooding in Henan, resurgent Covid-19, inflation of raw material prices and new geopolitical risks.
+In 2023 these worries continue and indications are that the economy is once again the number one threat to the CCP.

 Many self imposed economic problems are being caused by China taking trade action against companies and countries that criticize the persecution of Uighurs.
 One salient example is China’s punitive measures against Australian coal imports which is contributing to rolling power outages.
 Solutions directed to be put in place seem like band-aids.
 For example, guidance has been given for increasing domestic production and supervising commodities to curb inflation.
 If only it was that easy!
 Employment assistance is being ramped up as well, with calls for promotion of labor-intensive industries.